Teja77/LiminalRepo_Working/Liminal/README.md

-# LiminalExperience
+# Liminal Experience

-This project is about the awe experience.
+This project is about the AWE experience.
 Optimised for working on oculus go

 Setup: